Label Owners, Don’t Let This Happen To You!

 One way to ensure that your brand doesn’t fall victim to dishonest certification claims is to work with a contract manufacturer whose GMP certification is verifiable through trusted quality control organizations such as Underwriters Laboratories (UL).

 Why GMP is an Insurance Policy Against a Product Recall

 To obtain GMP certification through UL or NSF, a manufacturer must strictly adhere to GMP protocols.
-Only after a thorough facility audit by UL or NSF representatives and a passing score can GMP certification be granted or renewed.
+Only after a thorough facility audit by UL or NSF representatives with a passing score can have their GMP certification granted or renewed.